vanutp/tgbridge/docs/en/features.md

 Feel free to edit `lang.yml` however you see fit.
 It's meant to be customized by the server owner and is never overwritten by the mod.

-## Compatibility
+## Compatibility and integrations

-See the [Compatibility](/en/compatibility) page for the list of compatible/incompatible mods and implemented integrations.
+See [Integrations](/en/integrations) for the list of compatible/incompatible mods and implemented integrations.